astr0-tutorials/astr0/README.md

 ### Raid
 - `deleteall` deletes all the channels from the current server.
+- `nuke` nukes the current channel.
+- `spam <current / all>` spams either the current channel or all the channels from a server.

 ### Text
 - `embed <title>, <text>` sends an embed with the specified text and title (splited with a comma).